Little Navmap Logo

 Use real time.

-Opens a dialog to set an user defined time in UTC as a source for the sun shading.
+Opens a dialog to set a user defined time in UTC as a source for the sun shading.

 See Set User defined Time for more information.